Nomex® vs Kevlar®

 Aramid fibers are a class of high-performance synthetic fibers known for their exceptional thermal stability, chemical resistance, and mechanical strength.
 The term aramid is derived from aromatic polyamide, referring to polymers where at least 85% of the amide bonds attach directly to aromatic rings.

 This structural difference significantly impacts mechanical performance, thermal behavior, and the applications in which each fiber type is used.
-Rocket-Fibers supplies high-performance aramid materials including Kevlar® Para-Aramid Fiber, Technora® Aramid Fiber, and Nomex® Meta-Aramid Fiber for demanding industrial textile and composite applications.
+Rocket-Fibers supplies high-performance aramid materials including Kevlar®, Technora®, and Nomex® for demanding industrial textile and composite applications.

 The distinction between meta-aramid and para-aramid fibers comes from the orientation of the amide linkages within the aromatic polymer chain.